docker-library/docs/sonarqube/content.md

 -	`/opt/sonarqube/conf`: **for Version 7.9.x only**, configuration files, such as `sonar.properties`.
 -	`/opt/sonarqube/data`: data files, such as the embedded H2 database and Elasticsearch indexes
 -	`/opt/sonarqube/logs`: contains SonarQube logs about access, web process, CE process, Elasticsearch logs
--	`/opt/sonarqube/extensions`: plugins, such as language analyzers
+-	`/opt/sonarqube/extensions`: for 3rd party plugins

 > **Warning:** You cannot use the same volumes on multiple instances of SonarQube.

 ## First Installation

 For installation instructions, see Installing the Server from the Docker Image on the [Install the Server](https://docs.sonarqube.org/latest/setup/install-server/) page.

+To run a cluster with the DataCenter Edition, please refer to Installing SonarQube from the Docker Image on the [Install the Server as a Cluster](https://docs.sonarqube.org/latest/setup/install-cluster/) page.

 ## Upgrading